Show Condensation The Door

 How Can You avoid Mould Build Up?

 You will need to provide a means of expelling the moist hot air.
-Installing a ventilation or extraction fan is an ideal way to remove humid air from your bathroom, before it has the chance to condense.
+Installing a ventilation or extraction fan is an ideal way to remove humid air from your bathroom before it has the chance to condense.
 It can also aid in removing any unpleasant odours.

 As For Where To Extract The Air, Well There Are 3 Options:

-Through The Roof
+1. Through The Roof

-External Walls
+2. External Walls

-Internal Walls
+3. Internal Walls

-Sometimes the only option for your extraction fan is through an internal wall connected by ducting to a vent either in on an external wall or the roof.
+Sometimes the only option for your extraction fan is through an internal wall connected by ducting to a vent either on an external wall or the roof.
 How much ducting is required depends on the location of the bathroom, but always aim to have the shortest route possible to reduce the disruption to existing walls, and reduce the chance of a leak.

 3 in 1 Extraction Fans

 An extraction fan, a light and a heat source all in one.
 3 in 1 extraction fans are very common in Australia.
 They save time, money and space by combining 3 common features in one compact unit.
 When looking for extraction fans be sure to read reviews and choose a reliable unit with a good warranty.
-There are some brands that are better than others so it is best to get advice on which is the best one for your homes needs.
+There are some brands that are better than others so it is best to get advice on which is the best one for your home’s needs.

-If you would like to checked by a licensed plumber, give us a call at 131091 were open 24/7 or visit our website.
+If you would like to be checked by a licensed plumber, give us a call at 131091 were open 24/7 or visit our website.
 We serve areas in Canberra, Newcastle, Central Coast, and Hunter Valley.